 19. University of Minnesota – Duluth

 In 1895, the Minnesota Legislature created the Normal School at Duluth which became the Duluth State Teachers College, and in 1947 it became a coordinate campus of the University of Minnesota.
-Its online psychology degree is capped at 15 new students every fall and is designed for those who already have an associate degree.
+Its online psychology degree is capped at 15 new students every fall and is designed for those who already have an associate in psychology degree.
 Those with an overall Psychology Major GPA of 3.80 AND an overall GPA of 3.0 can graduate with honors if they complete a special psychology project or a 5000 level course with a B grade or better.

 - Tuition Per Credit: $462